FlexDoc/Javadoc - JavadocClassic - Parameters

 gen.class.member.summary.inherited : boolean

-Specify whether to include the lists of inherited inner classes, fields or methods.
+Specify whether to include the lists of inherited nested classes, fields or methods.

 Exclude for Packages